$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 MOHRE Mainland Permit Requirements

-The Ministry of Human Resources and Emiratisation (MOHRE) permit is more stringent than the free zone route — but it opens doors the free zones cannot (government contracts, national client base without geographic restriction, and direct access to the 5-year Green Visa pathway).
+The Ministry of Human Resources and Emiratisation (MOHRE) permit is more stringent than the free zone route — but it supports a national client base without the same geographic restriction, direct mainland work, and the 5-year Green Visa pathway.
+Government-tender eligibility for a free-zone setup depends on the tender and any additional requirements.

 Eligibility criteria:

 • Attested university degree — this is the non-negotiable requirement for most professional categories.
 Attested means validated at three levels: your home country's Foreign Ministry → the UAE Embassy in your country → Ministry of Foreign Affairs (MOFA) in the UAE.
-The full attestation process typically takes 4–8 weeks and costs AED 1,500–3,000 depending on the country of origin.
+The sequence and cost depend on the country and issuing authority, so start it before the permit application.

 • Approved professional sector — technology and IT, digital media, consulting and strategy, education and coaching, language services.
-MOHRE's approved category list covers knowledge-work professionals; manual or semi-skilled trades are not eligible.
+MOHRE's approved category list is focused on knowledge-work professionals; check the current category list before assuming a manual, hospitality, or semi-skilled activity qualifies.

 • Current UAE visa status — MOHRE permits are available to UAE residents on family or spouse sponsorship (with a No Objection Certificate from the sponsor), GCC nationals, and visitors transitioning from a visit visa